Prostate Cancer Treatment in Covington, LA

 Prostate Cancer Signs and Diagnosis

-Many patients don’t experience any symptoms, especially in early stages.
+Many patients don’t experience any symptoms, especially in the early stages.
 More severe prostate cancer patients can experience:

 PSA – This method is usually for men in early stages without symptoms and is the first test done most of the time.